Arxhine/CAEN-InventoryGUI/README.md

 Semi-automation of the CAEN laptop inventory process

 * Removes human error of misreading/mistyping Serial# and LAN MAC Address for laptops
-* Automatically and instantaneously inputs all required information for adding inventory
+* Semi-automatically and near-instantaneously inputs all required information for adding inventory

 Runs on Python and Javascript, compatible with Windows.